ankane/pghero/README.md

 # PgHero

-The missing dashboard for Postgres
+A performance dashboard for Postgres

 [See it in action](https://pghero.herokuapp.com/)